CatalinIuga/Xpand/README.md

 - [x] Choose a storage solution that can handle persistence of the model -> SQL Server
 - [x] Implement a means to expose the model to the UI using a chosen protocol -> REST API

-Technicaly speaking, all the tasks are completed.
-Are
+Extra:

+- [x] Implement a means to authenticate the user of the app -> JWT

 Am I happy with the end result?
 Yeah, I think I tackled all the things I wanted in the time I had.
 Definetly code use some improvements, from models, to code structute (especially UI), but I think it's a good start.
+Some stuff still needs changes, like the behavior of the database entities on delete, and the fact that the team references are not actually foreign keys (oops) but I'm happy with the current result.

 I had a lot of fun working on this project, and I hope you will enjoy it as well.
 Looking forward to your feedback! :)